AymanAbaid/DiffusionTBAD/README.md

     torch_dtype=torch.float16
 ).to("cuda")

-prompt = "Computed Tomography Angiography Type-B aortic dissection data with true Lumen" image = pipe(prompt).images[0] image.save("tbad_sample.png")
+prompt = "Computed Tomography Angiography Type-B aortic dissection data with true lumen" image = pipe(prompt).images[0] image.save("tbad_sample.png")

----

 ⚙️ 3.
 Run Batch Generation (Optional)
-You can loop over a set of prompts to generate large-scale datasets.
+To generate a large number of CTA images, you can loop through a list of prompts or metadata tags.

----
+python
+Copy
+Edit
+prompts = [
+    "CTA of Type B Aortic Dissection, sagittal view, high contrast", "Aortic dissection with true and false lumen clearly visible", "Synthetic angiogram of TBAD with contrast dye"
+]

+for idx, p in enumerate(prompts):
+    image = pipe(p).images[0]
+    image.save(f"tbad_sample_{idx}.png")
+Let us know if you'd like a full script with metadata integration and randomization!

-## 📌 Citing this Dataset
+📌 Citing this Dataset
 If you use DiffusionTBAD in your research, please cite the following:

 Paper Title: [Title of the Paper]